 As mentioned above, you must practice stringent food hygiene when preparing this pickle.
 Do not allow any water into the preparation, as this will encourage mould to form.
 You must sterilise the containers to prohibit any bacterial growth.
 The spices and acidity in this dish act as natural food preservatives, but don’t rely on them alone.

 You need to start this pickle several weeks before you want to eat it.
 As it is cooked in the sun, you need to make this when you have plenty of sunlight, and for most of us that means summer.
 We tend to make batches of this, and some of the other sun-cooked pickles at the start of summer in Sydney so we have stocks of them year-round.

 This pickle really lifts simple dal dishes.

-Wash fresh green chillies, dry them with a clean cloth, and remove the stalks.
+- Wash the fresh green chillies, dry them with a clean cloth, and remove the stalks.
 Cut the chillies into 2cm pieces.

-Place chillies in a glass bowl, add salt and lemon juice and mix well.
-Cover bowl, and place in the sun for five days, or until chillies have started to take on a yellow tinge.
+- Place the chillies in a glass bowl, add the salt and lemon juice and mix well.
+Cover bowl, and place in the sun for five days, or until the chillies have started to take on a yellow tinge.

-Once chillies are ready, turn them out into a clean glass bowl.
-Heat oil gently in a pan, and when hot, but not smoking, add mustard seeds and peppercorns.
-When seed start to sputter, remove from heat and add fennel, coriander, fenugreek, asafoetida and turmeric powders and mix well.
+- Turn the chillies into a clean glass bowl.
+Heat the oil gently in a pan, and when hot, but not smoking, add the mustard seeds and peppercorns.
+When the seeds start to sputter, remove from the heat and add the ground fennel, coriander and fenugreek seeds, the asafoetida and turmeric powders and mix well.